Start Your LLC Online With Nolo Today

 Most small businesses (ten or fewer employees) use individual registered agents because it saves money.
 However, using an individual registered agent does have a few potential drawbacks:

-• the agent must keep his or her address up-to-date with the Secretary of State—failure to do so may mean misdelivery of important papers
+• The agent must keep their address up-to-date with the secretary of state—failure to do so may mean misdelivery of important papers.

-If you do elect to use an individual as your registered agent, make sure the person agrees to do so before you designate him or her as your agent in the filings you make with the Secretary of State.
+If you do elect to use an individual as your registered agent, make sure the person agrees to do so before you designate them as your agent in the filings you make with the secretary of state.

 Using a Registered Agent Service Company

 Instead of designating a private individual to serve as your registered agent, you can hire a private registered agent service company.
-This is a private company in the business of serving as the registered agent for LLCs, corporations, and other businesses.
-Such companies must register as corporate agents for service of process with the Secretary of State of the state involved.
+This private company is in the business of serving as the registered agent for LLCs, corporations, and other businesses.
+Such companies must usually register as corporate agents for service of process with the secretary of state of the state involved.

 These firms charge an annual fee—typically, $100 to $300.
 In return for paying the fee, you get the assurance that important papers sent to your business will be received and forwarded to you.
 Better service companies scan the papers they receive for your business and make them quickly available to you online.